Under Armour founder Kevin Plank relinquishes CEO post

 Under Armour Inc. has threatened Nike, landing major deals with Major League Baseball and star athletes like the NBA’s Stephen Curry.

-But it also faces threats of its own, like the growing popularity of athleisure wear, clothing that can be worn at work and the yoga studio.
+But it also faces threats of its own, like the growing popularity of athleisure wear, clothing that can be worn from work straight to the yoga studio.

 Last year Under Armour said that it was cutting about 400 jobs as part of its restructuring efforts.
 The company began streamlining in 2017 after explosive sales growth petered out as consumers shifted some of their dollars toward active lifestyle brands like Lululemon.

 Shares of the Baltimore company are down 23% since its last earnings report in July.
-Its stock rose more than 2% in premarket trading on Tuesday.
+Its stock rose 15 cents to $18.32 per share Tuesday.